crimsoncrayfish/refs/README.md

 # design

-the system will consist of 2 separate entities:
+the system will consist of separate entities:
 - world
+- camera
 - app
+- app_state
+- render functions

 # world
 The world will keep track of where entities exist in the world coordinates and how they are scaled/manipulated/stacked inside the world

-# app
+# camera
 The app will translate everything to app coordinates from the world state by accounting for offset and zoom.

 ## offset and zoom